logo

 Choosing a Certificate in Counseling Degree Program

 There are numerous types of counseling certificates to choose from and the best option for you will depend on many factors.
 Some certificates are designed for individuals seeking licensure while others are designed for licensed counselors.
-Certificate programs can be found in five of the main counseling categories recognized from state to state: mental health counseling, marriage and family therapy, school counseling, substance abuse counseling, and rehabilitation counseling.
+Certificate programs can be found in five of the main counseling categories.
 Each state has different requirements for counseling licensure and continuing education; you should ensure your chosen program meets your state’s requirements.

 Another consideration for choosing a counseling certificate program is whether to complete your studies on-campus or online.
-There are a number of online certificate programs available in each counseling specialization to accommodate the needs of working professionals and other busy students.
+Online certificate programs accommodate the needs of working professionals and other busy students.
 If you choose an out-of-state program, be sure to check whether it will meet licensure or continuing education requirements in your licensing state.

-By completing a certificate in counseling, you may open up new employment opportunities in one of the major counseling-related fields: marriage and family therapy, school counseling, professional counseling, substance abuse counseling, or rehabilitation counseling.
+By completing a certificate in counseling, you may open up new employment opportunities in one of the major counseling-related fields.
 Specific career opportunities will be based on your state and the licensure requirements, but license titles that may be available for you with your certificate include:

 • Licensed Clinical Supervisor (LCS)*